The Close-Grip Bench Press Guide

 Benching for the Upper Chest

-One of the main differences between the regular bench press and the close-grip bench press is that instead of working your entire chests, it emphasizes the upper chest.
+One of the main differences between the regular bench press and the close-grip bench press is that instead of working your entire chest, it emphasizes the upper chest.
 This makes the close-grip bench press a great lift for people with lagging upper chests.

 What’s interesting is that the close-grip bench press challenges your upper chest and shoulders at long muscle lengths—in a fully stretched position—which is ideal for stimulating muscle growth.
 That may, speculatively, make it better than the incline bench press for bulking up your shoulders and upper chest.
 After all, the incline bench press cuts out the very bottom of the range of motion on the bench press, failing to give us much of a stretch.